6.9. Numerical Stability¶

 6.9.6.
 Lessons Learned¶

-We have seen three case studies where improvements to algorithm design leads to better numerical stability.
+We have seen three case studies where improvements to algorithm design led to better numerical stability.
 Here we list a summary of strategies for algorithm design and programming practices that can improve the accuracy of calculations.

-- Less work is usually better.
-Use algorithms that perform fewer
+Less work is usually better.
+Use algorithms that perform fewer numeric operations on matrix elements.
+The additional row operations in the Gauss-Jordan procedure with the

 rref

-function having less accurate results than the Gaussian elimination performed with LU decomposition. - Let zero be zero.
+function reduces the accuracy compared to the Gaussian elimination performed with LU decomposition.Let zero be zero.
 When the math equation says that a value after a certain operation should be zero.
-Then make an assignment statement to set it to zero, or what ever know quantity the math says that it should be.
+Then, make an assignment statement to set it to zero or whatever known quantity the math says it should be.
 The numeric operation performed by the computer will likely not set it to exactly zero due to round-off errors.
-To convince yourself that this simple step improves the accuracy of results, try informal experiments with factoring algorithms such as LU decomposition, and QR ( QR Decomposition).
+To convince yourself that this simple step improves the accuracy of results, try informal experiments with factoring algorithms such as LU and QR ( QR Decomposition) decomposition.